bebe-Kexe/arqone_memory_guide/README.md

 | Heavy (100-200 mods) | 6-8 GB | At least 12 GB |
 | Very Heavy (200+ mods) | 8-12 GB | At least 16 GB |

+> [!NOTE]
-**Important:** Never allocate all your system RAM to Minecraft!
+>  Never allocate all your system RAM to Minecraft!
 Leave at least 2-4 GB for your operating system and other applications.

 ---